marcelovani/bfd/README.md

 NOTES
 ======

+**Before updating from 8.x-1.x to 8.x-2.x., create an image style named "wide" (600x200, scale and crop).
+Or Uninstall and reinstall the theme - but that way you will have to replace the blocks.**

 * Windows Edge V18 is not supported (it does not support **mask** CSS properties)
 , only Edge +V79 is supported.